hejunion/jcsphotogallery/jcsphotogallery/war/README.txt

  */

- CHANGE LOG
+ CHANGELOG
  Version 1.0.3
  - Add a loading progress;
  - Cache the next and previous pictures for a faster loading;
- - Add auto play function.
+ - Add auto play function;
+ - Add icons instead buttons.

  Version 1.0.2